Fair Grounds Race Course: 1838

-On April 10 Bernard de Marigny, Julius C Branch and Henry Augustine Tayloe organized the Spring Meeting of The Louisiana Jockey Club at the Louisiana Race Course.
-Tayloe was a member of the founding dynasty of American horseracing: the son of John Tayloe III, founder of the Washington Jockey Club, imported the first Epsom Derby winner Diomed, bred the foundational American thoroughbred Sir Archy, and the grandson of John Tayloe II who imported Childers (by Flying Childers), Jenny Cameron and Jolly Rogers (three of the most important colonial imports) to his stud farm Mount Airy).
+On April 10 Bernard de Marigny, Julius C Branch and Henry Augustine Tayloe organised the Spring Meeting of The Louisiana Jockey Club at the Louisiana Race Course.
+Tayloe was a member of the founding dynasty of American horseracing: the son of John Tayloe III, founder of the Washington Jockey Club, who imported the first Epsom Derby winner Diomed and with him bred the foundational American thoroughbred Sir Archy; and the grandson of John Tayloe II who imported Childers (by Flying Childers), Jenny Cameron and Jolly Rogers (three of the most important colonial imports) to his stud farm Mount Airy.